 The most important thing I’ve learned in my writing experience is to keep writing.
 Some of my favorite sayings regarding that: “The worse thing I ever wrote is better than the best thing I never wrote.” and “I can edit trash.
 I can’t edit a blank page.”

 Tell us your insights on self-publish or use a publisher?

-I have been published traditionally, self-published, and self-published through Createspace.
+I have been published traditionally, self-published, and self-published through Createspace and Kindle Direct Publishing (KDP).
 What it comes down to for me is distribution.
 With traditional publishing, the publisher has distribution channels through libraries, bookstores, schools, whatever.
 This is good for your books.
 However, it takes a long time for a traditional publisher to decide if they want your book or not, sometimes over a year.

 With self-publishing through a small press, cost is a factor.
 How much are you willing to spend to see your book in print?
 With my self-published book, I wanted it printed now, not years from now, so I wasn’t willing to send it out to publishers and wait to see if they would accept or reject it.
 I knew it didn’t have a large market appeal, just regional appeal, and thought I could do just as well publishing it myself for such a small market.
 However, ten years later, I still have almost a thousand books in my garage.
 That is a huge drawback.

 With changes in technology, and the creation of Createspace and other online and print on demand publishers, self-publishing became cheaper.
 Because Createspace is affiliated with Amazon, it has built-in distribution.
 No books in the garage, either, because of print on demand.
 There are other online publishers like Smashwords I am not as familiar with as Createspace.
 Using these other publishers allows ebooks to be published for different devices and operating systems, whereas Createspace manuscripts can be converted to Kindle ebooks.